… by Vladimir Odintsov, … with New Eastern Outlook, Moscow

 Under these conditions, Washington would never refuse to pursue new “color revolutions” in Russia and along its borders to put an end to the Eurasian integration processes.
 And it is quite possible that the White House will not only be using its ambassadors to do so, but may have tried to put other old tricks to “good use”.

-Posted by Jim W. Dean, Managing Editor on February 27, 2015, With 2337 Reads Filed under Europe, Russia, World.
+Posted by Jim W. Dean, Managing Editor on February 27, 2015, With 2342 Reads Filed under Europe, Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.